 I'm a writer and editor living in the DC area.
 When I'm not writing, I'm reading, wandering the city on walks friends find idiosyncratic, or talking about politics, theology, and culture.
 I have an MA in social science from the University of Chicago, where I wrote a thesis on sovereignty, authority, and technology in a few works of 20th-century political theology.
 Before grad school, I was associate editor at the Washington Free Beacon.
-Bylines in print in the New Atlantis, Providence magazine, the Wall Street Journal books section, the Philadelphia Inquirer, and First Things, and online at American Compass's blog, The Commons, American Affairs journal, Law & Liberty, the American Conservative, and elsewhere.
-From the Pacific Northwest as home, though I studied history as an undergraduate at Hillsdale College.
-Tweets too much as @micaheadowcroft.
+My work has appeared in print in the New Atlantis, Providence magazine, the Wall Street Journal books section, the Philadelphia Inquirer, and First Things, and online at American Compass's blog, The Commons, American Affairs journal, Law & Liberty, the American Conservative, and elsewhere.
+I still count the Pacific Northwest as home, though I studied history as an undergraduate at Hillsdale College and have only fond memories of Michigan.
 Memento mori, coram Deo.

 Christ is risen!
 He is risen indeed!
 Alleluia!
 Alleluia!

 It’s Easter, which means I’ve just had a wonderful weekend of joyous celebration.
 In church and in friends I am richly blessed.
 That it is Easter also means Lent is over; I’m back on Twitter.
 So, before the 50 days of Eastertide cause the fast to fade like a dream, I’d like to try to reflect very briefly on what I may or may not have learned from logging off.

 Northern Virginia is really ugly, so ugly you can differentiate between the levels of ugliness.

 Sundry reviews, reports, and diversions—JBP, Yeezy, Ancient Rome, ’Murica, and more—for the Washington Free Beacon.

 Discursive reflections on life in technological modernity in the New Atlantis.

 Nationalism and the Trump moment at American Affairs.